joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/23/opinion/letters/ketanji-brown-jackson-supreme-court.html?searchResultPosition=5

 **Israel, Fearing Russian Reaction, Blocked Spyware for Ukraine and Estonia**\
-`The Eastern European countries had sought to buy Pegasus, spyware made by the Israeli firm NSO, to carry out intelligence operations against Russia.`\
+`The Eastern European countries had sought to buy Pegasus, spyware made by an Israeli firm, to carry out intelligence operations against Russia, according to people with knowledge of the discussions.`\
 https://nytimes.com/2022/03/23/us/politics/pegasus-israel-ukraine-russia.html?searchResultPosition=6

 **Vaccine Clinics Return to N.Y.C.
 Public Schools.
 Will They Work?**\